evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 8 hours and 52 minutes.
 This journey would require two charging stops from 5% to 64%, with a total charging time of 33 minutes.
 ### Performance Battery

-The electric vehicle features a high-capacity battery with a gross capacity of 89 kWh and a net usable capacity of 83,6 kWh, providing an 5,4 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 89 kWh and a net usable capacity of 83,6 kWh, providing an 5,4 kWh buffer (6.1%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 590 to 503 km (367-313 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 14.3 kWh/100 km for the base model and 16.8 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.